tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Have a great weekend!
+⚡ AI Joke of the Day: 🤖 Eight bytes walk into a bar.
-I hope your code behaves the same on Monday as it did on Friday. 🤖
+The bartender asks, "Can I get you anything?"
+"Yeah," reply the bytes.
+"Make us a double." 🤖

 ---